mclaeysb/documentation-user/elearning/going_online/create_your_course.rst

 You can also invite people from the course on the website with the share button who will provide you with a link to access the course, you can then copy the text and send it to whoever you want to invite to the course.
-You also have the possibility to directly share the course on **Social Networks** with our smart buttons.
+You also have the possibility to directly share the course on **Social Networks** with our smart buttons once the course is published.

 .. image:: media/social.png
    :align: center